thenaterhood/gscreenshot/README.md

 -s, \--selection
 :   Use a region selection utility to select a region of the screen to capture (if available).

+--select-color
+:   RGB or RGBA hex value for the selection color box.
+Defaults to "#cccccc55".
+This can be used to
+    remove transparency from the selection box if a compositor is not in use.

 -V, \--version
 :   Display the version, supported features, and additional relevant information.